 - Final scoring and five-point scale conversion.

-Each stage has clear actions, clear notes, and a defined role in the final rating.
+Each stage has a clear purpose and feeds into the final rating.

 Step One: Intake, Unboxing, and Setup